-THEA 491 - Play Direction
+THEA 491 - Play Direction 3 hours

 Basic theory, analysis and studio practice in stage direction.
 Each student will direct selected scenes in class, and a brief one-act play for public showcase.
 Following successful completion of this course, students are them eligible to apply to the Theatre Student Steering Committee to direct full-length Student Laboratory production for the department's second season.
-THEA 275,276 and 277.
+Prerequisite: Permission of instructor.